-Keen birders are in their element on a Selous safari, with approximately 450 species recorded!
+Keen birders are in their element on a Nyerere safari, with approximately 450 species recorded!
 The lakes are home to all manner of waterfowl – ducks, geese, grebes, egrets, herons, bitterns, pelicans, spoonbills, kingfishers, skimmers, cormorants, storks, ibises.
 Raptors include eagles, vultures, hawks, harriers, buzzards, kites, osprey.
 The secretary bird hunts on foot, while other ground-dwellers such as quails, guineafowl, crakes and bustards forage in the foliage.
 There are also gulls, plovers, doves, pigeons, lovebirds, parrots, cuckoos and bee-eaters.
 This is a seriously good place to be if you like your birdlife!

 Nyerere is a classic dry season park with game viewing at its best from July through to October.
 In this ‘dry’ season game tends to congregate around the rivers and lakes making viewing much easier.
 The herds build up in search of water and game viewing becomes significantly easier as the bush is so thin and dry.

-Outside of this period game viewing in Selous can be somewhat ‘iffy’!
+Outside of this period game viewing in Nyerere can be somewhat ‘iffy’!
 Travel in June and you may find the grass too long still…travel from November onwards and the movement of game away from the rivers (due to rain) means there is less of a concentration to be found throughout the park.
 However, this is the time safari enthusiasts travel – happy to have less of a density of animals in return for the exclusivity of quiet camps and quiet parks.
 Birding however is absolutely superb from November through to March….if that tickles the twitcher in you!